 Scenario 2: I first answer “do I want to quit?” and find the answer is “yes.”
 THEN I find that I can’t afford to financially.
 The two upsides here are that I have learned something really valuable about myself (that I want to quit) AND with that knowledge I can start planning how to overcome the financial obstacles.

-there are PLENTY of non-clinical jobs for MDs
+there ARE non-clinical jobs for MDs

 Keep in mind, you don’t have to stay in the healthcare arena if you don’t want to.
 Think about all the work you put into your medical career.
 If you apply a fraction of that effort into any other field, chances are you’ll be just fine.
 And contrary to what you may think, you’ve gained skills and knowledge along the way that are transferable to other fields, so your training was not for nothing.